Noon Wine: Television, 1966

 Sam Peckinpah directed the original adaptation for ABC, and the project became an hour-long presentation for ABC Stage 67, premiering on Nov.
 23, 1966.
-The film featured Jason Robards, Olivia de Havilland and Theodore Bikel.
+The film featured Jason Robards, Olivia de Havilland, Theodore Bikel and Per Oscarsson, along with Pecknpah regulars Ben Johnson and L. Q. Jones.

 At the time, Peckinpah was a Hollywood outcast following the troubled production Major Dundee (1965) and his firing from the set of The Cincinnati Kid (1965).
 He caught a lucky break when producer Daniel Melnick needed a writer and director to adapt Porter's short novel for television.
 Melnick was a big fan of Peckinpah's television series The Westerner and his 1962 film Ride the High Country, and had heard the director had been unfairly fired from The Cincinnati Kid.
 Against the objections of many within the industry, Melnick hired Peckinpah and gave him free rein.
 Peckinpah completed the script, which Miss Porter enthusiastically endorsed.

 The television film was a critical hit, with Peckinpah nominated by the Writers Guild for Best Television Adaptation and the Directors Guild of America for Best Television Direction.
 Robards would keep a personal copy of the film in his private collection for years as he considered the project to be one of his most satisfying professional experiences.
 A rare film, which, for almost half a century, could only be viewed at the Library of Congress and the Museum of Broadcasting, Noon Wine finally reached home viewers in the summer of 2014 via limited Blu-ray release on the Twilight Time label.

 Peckinpah's adaptation of Noon Wine is today considered one of the director's most intimate works, revealing his dramatic potential and artistic depth.
 The film's unexpected success laid the groundwork for his professional comeback.
 Following one additional television assignment, one feature film script sold (for Buzz Kulik's Villa Rides), and a brief teaching engagement at UCLA, Peckinpah was eventually hired by Warner Bros.-Seven Arts, shortly thereafter directing his breakthrough film The Wild Bunch (1969).
 Peckinpah would again work with Daniel Melnick on the 1971 film Straw Dogs.

 Television, 1985

 The novel was adapted again in 1985 as a television film for American Playhouse on PBS.
-The Western-Drama starred Fred Ward, Stellan Skarsgård, Pat Hingle, Lise Hilboldt, Jon Cryer and Roberts Blossom.
-It was written and directed by Michael Fields and produced by James Ivory.
+The film starred Fred Ward, Stellan Skarsgård, Pat Hingle, Lise Hilboldt, Jon Cryer and Roberts Blossom.
+It was written and directed by Michael Fields, James Ivory served as executive producer.
 The film was released on video in 1998.